 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") No. 2016-02, Leases.
 The main difference between the provisions of ASU No. 2016-02 and previous U.S. GAAP is the recognition of right-of-use assets and lease liabilities by lessees for those leases classified as operating leases under previous U.S. GAAP.
 ASU No. 2016-02 retains a distinction between finance leases and operating leases, and the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from previous U.S. GAAP.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize right-of-use assets and lease liabilities.
 The accounting applied by a lessor is largely unchanged from that applied under previous U.S. GAAP.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, which provides for the election of transition methods between the modified retrospective method and the optional transition relief method.
-The modified retrospective method is applied to all prior reporting periods presented with a cumulative-effect adjustment recorded in the earliest comparative period while the optional transition relief method is applied beginning in the period of adoption with a cumulative-effect adjustment recorded in the first quarter of 2019.
+The modified retrospective method is applied beginning in the period of adoption with a cumulative-effect adjustment recorded in the earliest comparative period while the optional transition relief method is applied beginning in the period of adoption with a cumulative-effect adjustment recorded in the first quarter of 2019.
 This ASU is effective for public business entities in fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-Early adoption is permitted.
-The Company has an internal project team that is currently evaluating the impact this standard will have on its financial statements, accounting systems and related disclosures.
+The Company will adopt this standard when it becomes effective, on January 1, 2019, and expects to elect the optional transition relief method.
+The Company has an internal project team that is currently evaluating the impact this standard will have on it instruments that are not measured at fair value through net income.

-In June 2016, the FASB issued ASU No. 2016-13, Credit Losses, Measurement of Credit Losses on Financial Instruments.
-ASU No. 2016-13 significantly changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
 The standard will replace today's incurred loss approach with an expected loss model for instruments measured at amortized cost.
-Entities will apply the standard's provisions as a cumulativeeffect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
+Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
 This ASU is effective for public entities for annual and interim periods beginning after December 15, 2019.
 Early adoption is permitted for all entities for annual periods beginning after December 15, 2018, and interim periods therein.
 The Company has not yet determined the impact this standard will have on its financial statements and related disclosures.